baz-sh/baz-sh/README.md

 <h1 align="center">Hi 👋, I'm Baz</h1>

 <p>
-I'm a software engineer from Manchester, UK with a passion for tinkering with computers and code!
+I'm a software engineer from Manchester, UK.
+I have a passion for tinkering with computers and code since I was a child!
 I have experience in building and maintaining distributed systems, cloud infrastructure, web and client applications with a variety of languages and technologies.
-I'm always looking to learn new things and improve my skills!
+I'm always looking to learn new things, meet new people and improve my skills!

-I have strong JS🟨/TS🟦 and Node🟢 background experience as well as Python🐍.
-More recently, I'm building with and developing a passion for Golang⚡️ and through work, I'm starting my journey with Rust🦀
+Currently I am primarily using Golang⚡️, and recently started my journey with Rust🦀 on various projects at work.
+I also have strong experience with JS🟨/TS🟦, Node🟢 as well as Python🐍.

+I'm a NeoVim user primarily developing via MacOS with containers 🐳
 </p>